mietek/halcyon-website/pages/tutorial/index.md

 Make a change
 -------------

-Let’s change the app so that each note can contain a date and time.
+Let’s change the code so that each note can contain a timestamp.

-Use _git_ to make a local copy of the [`step2`](https://github.com/mietek/halcyon-tutorial/tree/2) version of the app, which includes a new `dateTime` field in each note:
+Clone the [`step2`](https://github.com/mietek/halcyon-tutorial/tree/2) version of the app, which includes a new `dateTime` field in each note:

 ```
 $ git clone -q https://github.com/mietek/halcyon-tutorial -b step2
 ```

-Install the app again:
+Install your app again:

 <div class="toggle">
 <a class="toggle-button" data-target="make-a-change-log" href="" title="Toggle">Toggle</a>